+What’s the Difference?
+Managers spend a lot of time “putting out fires” and doing reactive work.
+How to Create a Vision.
+The Leadership Strategy of Jesus.
+So much of the activity I see among leaders today is focused on reaching the masses.
 “Successful leaders” speak at big conferences, host popular television or radio shows, publish bestselling books, write successful blogs, or engage in social media.
 Sermon on the Mount by Cosimo Rosselli Simply put, their goal is breadth.
 They want to extend their influence to as many people as possible.
 Nothing wrong with that.
 His goal was not “reach” or popularity.
 On more than one occasion, after performing a jaw-dropping miracle, he told those who witnessed it, “Tell no one what you have seen” (see e.g., Matthew 8:4; 16:20; 17:9; Mark 7:36; 8:30; 9:9; Luke 5:14; and 8:56).

 Growth Mindset.
 I am leading an initiative to help my school become a Growth Mindset school.
 I have written about this in the following posts: Many other posts refer to our growth mindset ethos and approach, and I have tagged them here: Growth Mindset Posts.
 You can read my article about Becoming a growth mindset school on page 2 of the SSAT journal here.
 Chew Valley School also has a teaching and learning blog charting our growth mindset journey.
 Growth Mindset is the brainchild of Carol Dweck.
 What is leadership?
 When I started this blog, I called it “Teaching: Leading Learning” because I believe the role of classroom teacher and school leader are closely connected.

 Board & Governance.
 Canadian Association of Principals.
 Christian Educator Resources.
 Enrollment and Marketing Strategies for Schools | Enrollment Catalyst.
 Recent Webinars & Events.
 Resources | Triangle Associates.
 Resources ‹ Heads Up Educational ConsultingHeads Up Educational Consulting.
 The Principal Story Learning Guide.
 School leadership matters.
 During the past decade, there has been a growing recognition among educators and policymakers that school principals must be instructional leaders who ensure that high-quality teaching occurs in every classroom.
 This view is backed up by a solid body of evidence showing that leadership places second only to teaching among school-related influences on learning.

 In culling lessons from 13 years of research that describes what effective principals do well, The Wallace Foundation has found they perform five key practices: Learning Forward has developed this web-based professional learning guide using excerpts from the award-winning PBS documentary film, The Principal Story, to illustrate the five practices.
 The guide is intended to help those who prepare and support aspiring and current principals probe these essential practices.
+Use this facilitator guide to explore options for using these tools.
 Watch excerpts from the film here and explore each practice below.
 What Works Clearinghouse.
 Business Cards | Create your customised business card online.
 The 2013 Leadership Handbook: How to Better Communicate.
 The Daily Handbook for Extreme Leaders.